alephium/www/src/content/blog/2025-03-07_Alephium-Now-Supported-by-Tangem-Wallet-c0f4946559e2/index.md

 description: 'We are thrilled to announce that Alephium (ALPH) is now supported by Tangem wallet.
 This integration allows ALPH holders to securely store…'
 ---

-We are thrilled to announce that Alephium (ALPH) is now supported by Tangem wallet.
-This integration allows ALPH holders to securely store…

----

 ### Alephium Now Supported by Tangem Wallet

 <figure id="0d67" class="graf graf--figure graf-after--h3">